Mix and Submission Guidelines

-We do our best to work wonders but at the end of the day we are always at the mercy of the material we receive and therefore the more you can have right at source, unhindered by any potentially inferior processing, the more we can ultimately do for you.
+We do our best to work wonders but at the end of the day we are always at the mercy of the material we receive, therefore the more elements you can get right at the source when preparing pre-masters, the more we can ultimately do for you.

 These days there are a whole host of so called ‘mastering grade’ plugins available and a lot of DAW applications offer their own built in processors intended for the purpose.
-Sadly nearly all of these fall short of the processing quality required to achieve a competitive level without any undesired artifacts.
+All of these fall short of the processing quality required to achieve a truly great sounding master without any undesired artefacts.
+So don’t use them on your mix as a prelude to mastering!
+It will ruin any chance of a great master.

 Therefore the most important thing is to try and adopt a less is more approach and only apply mix bus processing you feel is absolutely essential to the sound.
 In short, try and leave the mastering until the mastering session.

-In reality the best mix you can have is one that sounds right with no processing at all and all we need to do is set the dynamic range!
+In reality the best mix you can have is one that sounds right with no processing at all and all we need to do is correct any minor equalisation and set the level in the right spot!

 General Mix Levels and Processing